Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Threats to Validity

 \section{Threats to Validity}

 Our study has several validity threats, discussed in terms of internal, external, and construct validity.

 \textbf{Internal Validity.} One threat is the limited size and language scope of the monolingual C\# dataset.
 The small volume of high-quality code-review pairs may have restricted the models' exposure to diverse code patterns, especially in the Code Refinement task.
 Additionally, translating German review comments into English may have introduced semantic noise, affecting both model learning and human evaluation.
+Although translation quality was manually validated with high adequacy, fluency, and inter-annotator agreement, minor translation noise may still persist and could have subtly influenced model behavior.